-12. Hired crew (Art.
+10. Hired crew (Art.
 21 YO)

-If owners of a Swiss pleasure craft below 300 GT hire a skipper and/or a crew to operate it or assist in operating it, the provisions as stipulated in Art.
+If owners of a Swiss pleasure craft below 300 GT hire a skipper and/or a crew to operate it or assist in operating it (which also includes services such as catering etc.), the provisions as stipulated in Art.
 21 para.
 1 YO referring to the NA and the Ordinance from 20 November 1956 implementing the Federal Act on Navigation under the Swiss Flag (Navigation Ordinance [SR 747.301, ref. as NO]) shall apply.
 In addition, the provisions of the Swiss Code of Obligations (SR 222) relating to contracts of employment also apply.